Matt Rempe

 Matthew Rempe (/ˈrɛmpeɪ/ REHM-pay; born June 29, 2002) is a Canadian professional ice hockey player who is a centre for the New York Rangers of the National Hockey League.
-He was drafted by the Rangers in the sixth round of the 2020 NHL Entry Draft.
+He was drafted by the Rangers in the sixth round of the 2020 NHL entry draft.
+Standing 6 ft 9 in (2.06 m) height, Rempe is one of the tallest players ever to play in the NHL.

 Playing career

 Junior

-Rempe is known for his large size at tall and 240 lb.
-He was not drafted in the 2018 WHL Bantam Draft and started his junior career with the Spruce Grove Saints of the Alberta Junior Hockey League (AJHL) after being the final cut in training camp of the Seattle Thunderbirds of the Western Hockey League (WHL).
+Rempe was not drafted in the 2018 WHL Bantam Draft and started his junior career with the Spruce Grove Saints of the Alberta Junior Hockey League (AJHL) after being the final cut in training camp of the Seattle Thunderbirds of the Western Hockey League (WHL).
 Rempe made the Thunderbirds the following year and despite an injury that forced him to miss the first 15 games of the season, he posted 12 goals and 19 assists for 31 points in 47 games for the 2019–20 season.
-After the season he was drafted by the New York Rangers in the sixth round of the 2020 NHL Entry Draft with the 165th overall pick.
+After the season he was drafted by the New York Rangers in the sixth round of the 2020 NHL entry draft with the 165th overall pick.
 Upon being drafted, Thunderbirds' general manager Bill LaForge Jr. said:

 I think the Rangers got themselves a steal.
 I thought he had a chance to go significantly earlier than he did.
 I was really excited, and he has a chance to play for a storied franchise.
 I sent him a text and said 'the Big Apple just got bigger'.
 I think we've just scratched the surface with him last year.
 There's no one with that mixture of tools that he has.
 He's big, he can skate, and he also has the ability to put the puck in the net.

 Thunderbirds' coach Matt O'Dette said "Matt burst onto the scene this year and was an integral part of our team.
 The work he put in and improvement that followed was eye-popping.
 To see it culminate into being drafted by the Rangers is fantastic."
 Rempe himself stated:

 This means so much to me and my family.
 I've gone through a lot but I think it made me stronger.
 I think it made me more hungry.
 I can't wait to back to the gym tomorrow.
 Now I want to prove myself.
 I just want to go and have an amazing season and pass more people.
 My goal is to pass people who were taking ahead of me.
 I want to outwork them.
 It's a great feeling when you start to have success.

 Rempe's 2020–21 season was cut short due to COVID-19 and in 2021–22 he recorded 17 goals and six assists in 56 games for the Thunderbirds.